 When I asked her what her favorite part of living in Knoxville was she said, “Because it’s cheap.”
 Knoxville has the 5th lowest median home value in all of Pittsburgh and maintains rents that are comparatively cheaper than in demand locations on the City’s East End.
 For a brief time, Dana lived in Highland Park and said that she was paying upwards of $700 for a rental unit.
 Here in Knoxville, she was paying $400 something for the same type of unit.
 Her and her finance are saving up to buy a house, and Knoxville helps her save.

 When I asked her about her least favorite part of Knoxville she immediately said, “Being brown and the cops.
-The shops on Brownsville Road don’t say “whites only,” but as a black person you come to understand which ones you’re welcome in and which one’s you aren’t.
-It’s tough being black in Knoxville.
-And as a black person you definitely avoid Carrick and you especially avoid Brentwood.
-And if you’re a black person that lives in Carrick, well good luck to you.”
+The shops on Brownsville Road don’t say “Whites only,” but as a Black person you come to understand which ones you’re welcome in and which one’s you aren’t.
+It’s tough being Black in Knoxville.
+And as a Black person you definitely avoid Carrick and you especially avoid Brentwood.
+And if you’re a Black person that lives in Carrick, well good luck to you.”
 She then asked, “Have you heard of Jonny Gammage?”
 And I replied, “No, I haven’t.”
-Dana went on to explain how Jonny was just visiting Pittsburgh back in the mid-90s and was killed by several police officers in the south suburban municipality of the very white and middle to upper middle-class Brentwood.
+Dana went on to explain how Jonny was just visiting Pittsburgh back in the mid-90s and was killed by several police officers in the south suburban municipality of the very White and middle class Brentwood.
 All for getting stopped for his driving.
 When I looked up Jonny, I found a somewhat recent article in the Pittsburgh Post-Gazette that was published after a cop in the municipality of East Pittsburgh shot and killed an unarmed black teenager named Antwon Rose.
-According to the police office, Antwon had “bolted” from a car during a traffic stop.
+According to the police officer, Antwon had “bolted” from a car during a traffic stop.
 He was only 17.

 The article went on to say that Jonny had been “erratically” driving a borrowed car.
 Mr. Gammage was a mere 31 years old and died in the custody of the Brentwood police on route 51 in 1995.
-The cause of death was found to be asphyxiation, which was the result of the five police officers who tackled Johnny to the ground and held him there.
+The cause of death was found to be asphyxiation, which was the result of the five police officers who tackled Jonny to the ground and held him there.
 Jonny was just visiting from Syracuse, NY.
-But to Dana, he was black and in Brentwood.
-That’s the cost of being black in the wrong place, and even in the “right” place.
+But to Dana, he was Black and in Brentwood.
+That’s the cost of being Black in the wrong place, and even in the “right” place.
 Three of the five officers were charged with involuntary manslaughter, but none were convicted.
-And in Pittsburgh the black community arose in protest; much like they did after Antwon Rose was shot.
+And in Pittsburgh the Black community arose in protest; much like they did after Antwon Rose was shot.

 Dana passionately explained that she gets harassed by the police quite often in Knoxville.
 And even as I spoke with her at Suncrest Street and Roll way, not far from the McDonald’s on Brownsville Road, a few unmarked police vehicles and policemen had been patrolling the street for something or someone right before I started speaking with Dana.
 Dana mentioned a few occasions where she had been stopped by the police at night while walking home from her job in the service industry.
 “Sometimes after 12 hours or so on my feet I just want to smoke a cigarette on my walk back home.
 And I’ve been stopped just for walking and having a smoke,” said Dana.
 According to Dana, police officers would ask her invasive questions about what she was doing and why she was out so late, but she was just minding her own business and walking home from her job.

-Being black in Knoxville is complicated.
-As described in Knoxville’s neighborhood profile, in 2018 alone, 3 young men were shot and killed in Knoxville, two of whom were black males, and many more black men, women and even children were the victims of gun violence in just the past few years alone.
-And as reported by the Pittsburgh Courier, 75 of the 109 Homicides in 2018 in Allegheny County were black.
-As researcher Patrick Sharkey’s recent book Uneasy Peace details, and in a brief write-up of the book by NPR, crime is at an all time low in American cities.
+Being Black in Knoxville is complicated.
+As described in Knoxville’s neighborhood profile, in 2018 alone, 3 young men were shot and killed in Knoxville, two of whom were Black males, and many more Black men, Women and even children were the victims of gun violence in just the past few years alone.
+And as reported by the Pittsburgh Courier, 75 of the 109 Homicides in 2018 in Allegheny County were Black.
+As researcher Patrick Sharkey’s recent book Uneasy Peace details, and in a brief write-up of the book by NPR, crime is at an all time low in many American cities.
 And poor urban neighborhoods are significantly less violent than they once were in the 70s and 80s.
 However, high poverty neighborhoods like Knoxville are still disproportionately affected by gun violence as compared to low poverty areas in Pittsburgh and beyond.